 before Miralles identified Fornés (p.
 264).

-It shows that it was impossible to decipher "Fray Francisco Fornés" and "Indigno fray menor", if the answer is unknown.
-Decades later, in May, 2017, scholars need no longer rely on inferior copies or sketches, but are allowed to photograph the actual documents at the BnF.
-Here's the crossed-out signature taken with an iphone:
+It was impossible to decipher "Fray Francisco Fornés" and "Indigno fray menor", if the answer is unknown.
+Decades later, in 2017, scholars need no longer rely on inferior copies or sketches, but are allowed to photograph the actual documents at the BnF.
+Here's the elaborately crossed-out signature taken with an iphone:

 That Fornés penned the first part of Esp.
 117 and the entire Esp.
 120 supports the conjecture that the beginning and end of the Crònica were replaced by a forger, but doesn't the signature eliminate such an adventurous conclusion?